OnroerendErfgoed/brdr/README.md

 The algorithm can be split into 3 main phases:
 * Initialisation:
-  * Deciding which reference borders are candidates
+  * Deciding which reference polygons are candidate-polygons to re-use its shape.
+  The reference candidate polygons are selected based on spatial intersection with the thematic geometry.
 * Processing:
-  * Process all candidate-references seperately
+  * Process all candidate-reference polygons one-by-one
-  * Calculate relevant zones (relevant intersections and relevant distances)
+  * Calculate relevant zones for each candidate-reference-polygon
+    * relevant intersections: zones that must be present in the final result
+    * relevant differences: zones that must be excluded from the final result
 ![](docs/figures/relevant_zones.png)
-  * Evaluate each candidate based on their relative zones which parts to keep and which parts to exclude
+  * Evaluate each candidate based on their relative zones: which parts must be kept and which parts must be excluded
 ![](docs/figures/evaluate_candidates.png)
   * Union all kept parts to recompose a resulting geometry
 * Post-processing: